tldr-pages/tldr/pages/linux/arp-scan.md

 # arp-scan

-> Send ARP packets to hosts on the local network to scan which ones answer.
+> Send ARP packets to hosts (specified as IP addresses or hostnames) to scan the local network.

 - Scan the current local network:

 `arp-scan --localnet`

-- Scan an IP network with a custom bits mask:
+- Scan an IP network with a custom bitmask:

 `arp-scan {{192.168.1.1}}/{{24}}`